What is a Collaboration Architect?

-What games and techniques qualify for credit?
+What games and techniques qualify for the credit?

 Are there any special criteria for online games?

-Yes – an online game must have 2 players, must be 15 minutes in length duration, and have 10 chat messages to count for credit.
+Yes.
+An online game must have 2 players, must be 15 minutes in length duration, and have 10 chat messages to count for credit.

-Yes!
-Instead of taking a class, you may earn a White Belt by passing the Apprentice Exam or facilitating a few games.
+YES! instead of taking a class, you may earn a White Belt by passing the Apprentice Exam or facilitating a few games.

 Can I earn higher belts without taking courses?